fxpar/markdown-to-bootstrap-pandoc-lua-filter/README.md

 # Headers

-A title followed by a paragraph a line and another paragraph
+A title followed by a paragraph a line and another paragraph should be converted into a "jumbotron" (bootstrap 4) or a header (Bootstrap 5).
 ```
 # title
 Lead text